-I am a Postdoctoral Lecturer at the University of Colorado at Boulder, where I teach and carry out research in the Department of Philosophy.
-I have broad historical interests, including both ancient and medieval philosophy, as well as interests in contemporary philosophy of science and metaphysics.
-In August, I defended my dissertation, Aristotle on Accidental Causation, which examined Aristotle's understanding of accidental causation as well as several implications that this understanding has in his treatment of connected topics.
+I am a Visiting Assistant Professor at the University of Oklahoma.
+I have historical interests in both ancient and medieval philosophy, as well as interests in contemporary philosophy of science and metaphysics.
+In 2017, I defended my dissertation, which examined Aristotle's understanding of accidental causation as well as several implications that this understanding has in his treatment of connected topics.

 In addition to working on Aristotle, I also have interests in other historical periods, including Hellenistic and late medieval philosophy.
 And I have abiding interests in contemporary philosophy of science and metaphysics: before studying at Colorado, I took a PhD in Aerospace Science from the University of Michigan, Ann Arbor, and I still think about some of the problems I worked on there — just from a different point of view.